nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 5.1.2.
 Value Proposition

 The application aims to provide students with an effective studying technique.
 In order to make studying easier for students, the application implements a technique known as spaced repetition, which help with memory retention.
 Content are scheduled automatically, and information is organised in the form of flashcards which makes it convenient to revise.

 ### 5.2.
-User Stories
+Appendix B: User Stories

 | Version | As a ... | I want to ... | So that I can ... |
 |--------|----------|---------------|------------------|